 The ability to grow a business is often down to it’s ability to scale, and in order to scale you need systems and processes.
 Yes, I know, no one likes to have a corporate culture, but having procedures doesn’t mean you lose culture.
 In fact it ensures you maintain the culture you have developed.

-2. Regular staff assessment
+2. Regular employee assessment

-For the sake of both the company and staff, assessing both performance and behaviour are an important undertaking.
+For the sake of both the company and employees, assessing both performance and behaviour are an important undertaking.
 It allows you both to have a benchmark to actually measure performance, decide whether things are improving and give a sense of achievement.

 3. Development, professional growth and training